cs-uob/COMS20012/docs/exercises/Revision_MCQ.md

 Choose the False answer:

 - a.
 TLS has been deprecated by Internet Engineering Task Force and replaced by SSL
 - b.
-In  TLS, the data protection phase is implemented by the sub-protocol TLS application data protocol
+In  TLS, the data protection phase is implemented by the sub-protocol TLS record protocol
 - c.
 Compared to SSL 3.0, TLS 1.0 uses HMAC
 - d.
 TLS is used to Establish a Virtual Private Network
 - e.
 None of the above